While You're Here

 For current public wireless connection information please consult the guest directory in your bedroom, under the "Computer Services" heading.

 There are a number of public access computers for Internet browsing and emailing, including those in Participant Resources and in the Paul D. Fleck Library.

 Banff Centre's on-site Ricoh Services provides printing and copying services.
 The state-of-the-art reprographic centre allows for high-end colour reproductions.
 Staff can also assist with cerlox binding, plastic coil binding, sure binding, ASF binding, stapling, padding, NCR padding, collating, trimming, drilling, folding, scoring, and laminating.
-Speak to your facilitator/program coordinator for details and access.
+Speak to your facilitator/program delivery specialist for details and access.

 Your program department, the library, and Participant Resources offers access to black and white printers for smaller projects and print jobs at a cost of 10 cents per page.